-- Familiar with concept of curriculum and explain the importance of designing it for - children with hearing impairment in the context of 21st Century CO1-Explain the Curriculum Designing - CO2-Explain the learning hierarchies to help planning. - CO3-Explain the different instructional planning and its use. - CO4-Explain the Demonstrate skills in applying different adaptations for inclusive education. - Develop capacity of developing literacy skills of reading and writing in children with hearing impairment. - Describe CO5-Explain the need for curricular adaptation and decide suitable adaptation and undertake it. - Appreciate the need for curricular effective use of different forms of evaluation and describe the tools and methods for. evaluating it.
+- CO1-Explain the Curriculum Designing - CO2-Explain the learning hierarchies to help planning. - CO3-Explain the different instructional planning and its use. - CO4-Explain the Demonstrate skills in applying different adaptations for inclusive education. - CO5-Explain the effective use of different forms of evaluation.